Tencent Binhai Mansion

 Tencent Binhai Mansion (腾讯滨海大厦), or Tencent Seafront Towers, are twin skyscrapers in Houhai, Nanshan District, Shenzhen, China.
 Construction of the buildings started in 2012.
 They were topped out in February 2015 and fully completed by the first half of 2017.
-The buildings are owned by Tencent, one of the largest Chinese technology and Internet companies; the world's largest investment, gaming, and entertainment conglomerate; and Asia's second most valuable company, after TSMC.
+The buildings are owned by Tencent, one of the largest Chinese technology and Internet companies; the world's largest investment, gaming, and entertainment conglomerate; and Asia's third most valuable company, after TSMC and CXMT.
 Situated at the intersection of Binhai and Nanhai Boulevards, the buildings stand 248 and 194 meters tall, with 50 and 41 floors respectively.
 There are three skybridges connecting the two towers.

 Architecture and design

 Tencent Binhai Mansion was designed with the purpose of connecting people.
 The two towers are connected using multiple sky walkways with many modern facilities.
 The architecture of the sky walkways promote employee gathering.
 The sky walkways include green spaces, fitness areas and public community spaces.
-Tencent Binhai Mansion is a vertical cooperate campus with three vertical corridors, namely the Cultural corridor, the Health corridor and the Knowledge corridor.
-The building's floors cover a combined 350,000 m².
+Tencent Binhai Mansion is a vertical corporate campus with three vertical corridors, namely the Cultural corridor, the Health corridor and the Knowledge corridor.
+The building's floors cover a combined 350,000 m^{2}.
 In 2025 an extensive waterproofing project was completed to ensure the longevity of the building in the humid subtropical south of China.